SimSimButDifferent/L3-L4-EthWallet/README.md

+## Note
+For lesson 4, switch to L4 branch 🌿

 ## Directions for use

 To play around with this code locally run the following commands in your local terminal in order: